-"§ 90-113.121.
+"§ 90-113-121.
 Restrictions on supplier sales and supply.

 - (a) Restrictions on Sales and Supply.
 A person licensed as a supplier under this Article is subject to the following sales and supply restrictions: - (1) The supplier may sell cannabis and cannabis-infused products only through the medical cannabis center that the supplier is licensed to operate under this section.
-A medical cannabis center shall not sell cannabis, cannabis-infused products, or paraphernalia relating to the administration of cannabis to any person other than a qualified patient, designated caregiver, or except as provided in this section.
-A medical cannabis center shall not sell cannabis or

-- cannabis-infused products in an amount that exceeds an adequate supply to any qualified patient or designated caregiver.

-The supplier may sell only cannabis grown by the supplier at the production - (2) The supplier may sell only cannabis grown by the supplier at the production facilities approved under this section.
-Except as provided in this section, the supplier shall not sell cannabis, cannabis plants, cannabis seeds, or cultivation equipment to any other person other than through the medical cannabis center that the supplier is licensed to operate. - (b) Resale.
+A medical cannabis center shall not sell cannabis, cannabis-infused products, or paraphernalia relating to the administration of cannabis to any person other than a qualified patient, designated caregiver, or except as provided in subdivision (3) of this subsection.
+A medical cannabis center shall not sell cannabis or cannabis-infused products in an amount that exceeds an adequate supply to any qualified patient or designated caregiver. - (2) The supplier may sell only cannabis grown by the supplier at the production facilities approved under this section.
+Except as provided in subdivision (3) of this subsection, the supplier shall not sell cannabis, cannabis plants, cannabis seeds, or cultivation equipment to any other person other than through the medical cannabis center that the supplier is licensed to operate. - (b) Resale.
 The supplier may sell cannabis or cannabis-infused products for resale to another licensed supplier.

-"§ 90-113.122.
-Supplier reporting; monthly fees; fines; audit.
+"§ 90-113-122.
+Supplier reporting; and monthly fees.

-- (a) Monthly Reports.
-Each supplier licensed under this Article shall submit monthly reports to the Department on all financial transactions, including, but not limited to, production, sales and purchases of cannabis and cannabis-infused products, and transfers of cannabis and cannabis-infused products for no consideration with respect to each medical cannabis center and production facility operated by the supplier. - (b) Monthly Fee.
+- (a) Quarterly Reports.
+Each supplier licensed under this Article shall submit quarterly reports to the Department on all financial transactions, including, but not limited to, production, sales and purchases of cannabis and cannabis-infused products, and transfers of cannabis and cannabis-infused products for no consideration with respect to each medical cannabis center and production facility operated by the supplier. - (b) Monthly Fee.
 Each supplier licensed under this section shall pay to the Department a monthly fee equal to ten percent (10%) of the gross revenue derived from the sale of cannabis and cannabis-infused products at all medical cannabis centers operated by the supplier. - (c) Construction.
-Nothing in this section shall be construed to exempt persons licensed under this section from the reporting or remittance of sales tax for any transaction upon which a sales tax may be levied. - (d) Fines.
-The Department may, in addition to or in lieu of any other penalties imposed under this Article, impose a fine of up to ten thousand dollars (\$10,000) on a supplier for any of the following violations: - (1) Violating a statute or Commission rule. - (2) Failing to maintain qualifications for approval. - (3) Endangering the health, safety, or security of a qualified patient. - (4) Improperly disclosing confidential information of a qualified patient. - (5) Making or filing a report or record that the supplier knows to be false. - (6) Willfully failing to maintain a record required by law or rule. - (7) Willfully impeding or obstructing an employee or agent of the Department in the furtherance of his or her official duties. - (8) Engaging in fraud or deceit, negligence, incompetence, or misconduct in the business practices of a medical cannabis supplier. - (9) Making misleading, deceptive, or fraudulent representations in or related to the business practices of a medical cannabis supplier. - (10) Violating a lawful order of the Department or an agency of the State, or failing to comply with a lawfully issued subpoena of the Department or an agency of the State.
+Nothing in this section shall be construed to exempt persons licensed under this section from the reporting or remittance of sales tax for any transaction upon which a sales tax may be levied.